Accept payments with PayTabs in DaloyJS

 Runtimes

 paytabs_pt2 uses Node's https module and runs on Node 18+.
 It is notedge-runtime compatible.
-If you're deploying to Cloudflare Workers or Vercel Edge, call the PayTabs PT2 REST endpoints directly with fetch (Bearer auth on Authorization using the server key, endpoints like POST /payment/request and POST /payment/query against your regional base URL).
+If you're deploying to Cloudflare Workers, call the PayTabs PT2 REST endpoints directly with fetch (Bearer auth on Authorization using the server key, endpoints like POST /payment/request and POST /payment/query against your regional base URL).

 Errors